Online Counseling (Telehealth): Easy, Convenient, and Secure

 I’m home with my family and don’t know if I have a private space to talk — any advice?

 We appreciate that that can be a tricky dynamic.
-Some of our clients meet for virtual sessions while on a walk, sitting in their car, or from their backyard.
+Some of our clients meet for online counseling sessions while on a walk, sitting in their car, or from their backyard.
 Often our therapists can adjust their schedules to connect with you during less busy times for your household — such as providing sessions on different days and earlier or later than usual.
 You can also try using headphones with a microphone on the cord — or, you can be on the screen but communicating with your therapist by the chat feature, in which you and your therapist can type back and forth.

 I’m still not sure telehealth is right for me – maybe I should wait until I can see my therapist again in person?